-We have begun to build a multi-family residential community on this land which will include 72 units and a club house.
-The city's planning commission approved our development project in September 2023, and we obtained all necessary building permits in August 2024.
-In February 2024, we commenced selling preferred units in MRC Aurora with the goal of raising \$10 million in preferred capital and closed on a construction loan of \$17.15 million.
-We commenced the site preparation and grading work in April 2024 and the building construction will begin in September 2024.
+We are actively constructing a multi-family residential community on this land which will include 72 units in three buildings, and a club house.
+The city's planning commission approved our development project in September 2023, and we obtained all necessary building permits in August 2024 and the building construction phase commenced in September 2024.
+Construction is progressing on schedule and on budget.
+The clubhouse is scheduled to open in mid-June 2025 for pre-leasing activities.
+The first of the three residential buildings should be completed with certificate of occupancy issued by mid to late July 2025, with each of the remaining two residential buildings scheduled to open shortly thereafter.
+In February 2024, we commenced selling preferred units in MRC Aurora with the goal of raising \$10 million in preferred capital to fund the construction of the project and we have raised \$6.58 million in preferred capital from outside investors as of the date of this report.
+In addition, we closed on a construction loan of \$17.15 million with Valley Strong Credit Union in February 2024.